Fittiboy/twitchat/docs/index.rst

 How to use the twitchat bot
 ====================================

-The project chat bot will run on your own machine and allow you to run more complex commands than other Twitch bots.
+The twitchat chat bot will run on your own machine and allow you to run more complex commands than other Twitch bots.